Johnson accuses EU of plotting food 'blockade' on UK - RFI

 The food dispute centres on the EU's refusal so far to grant Britain "third country" status, which acknowledges that nations meet basic requirements to export their foodstuffs to Europe.

-Under Britain's EU withdrawal treaty, Northern Ireland will enjoy a special status to ensure no return of a border with EU member Ireland, in line with a 1998 peace pact that ended three decades of bloodshed.

-The EU is worried that post-Brexit Britain could undercut its own food standards, as well as rules on state aid for companies, to send goods into its single market via Northern Ireland.
+The EU is worried that post-Brexit Britain could undermine its own food standards, as well as rules on state aid for companies, and infiltrate its single market via Northern Ireland.

 After another difficult round of trade talks this week in London, chief EU negotiator Michel Barnier said "many uncertainties" remained about Britain's food export regime after January 1.

-"More clarity is needed for the EU to do the assessment for the third-country listing of the UK," he said in a statement.
+"More clarity is needed for the EU to do the assessment for the third-country listing of the UK," he said in a statement, ahead of another round of talks next week in Brussels.

 Johnson said his government remained committed to finding agreement with the EU by the end of the year.